isabella232/livefyre.en/help/t_create_your_social_apps/t_create_a_linkedin_app_for_use_with_livefyre_identity.md

 >1.
 In **[!UICONTROL  Livefyre > Integration Settings > Livefyre Identity > LinkedIn]**, switch the **[!UICONTROL  Enable LinkedIn Login]** toggle to **[!UICONTROL  On]**.
 >1.
 Enter the LinkedIn Client ID and LinkedIn Client Secret.
 >1.
 Click **[!UICONTROL  Save Settings]**.
+>When complete, LinkedIn’s app details page will list the app’s API Key (Consumer Key) and API Secret (Consumer Secret) for use in Studio’s Integration Settings page.